Welcome to Cat Paws Massage!

 Bioactive Plant Fractions

-Another unique product Dr. Tel-Oren developed is Bioactive Plant Fractions.
-When plants evaporate water from their leaves all day (such as in the jungles where humans are assumed to have evolved), they also release traces of these chemical compounds which scientific studies have shown can:
+An interesting product developed by Dr. Tel-Oren, MD, is Bioactive Plant Fractions.
+When plants evaporate water from their leaves all day (such as in the jungles where humans are assumed to have evolved), they also release traces of tiny chemical compounds which scientific studies have shown can:

 - Inhibit microbial growth of molds, yeasts, and other fungi